 But as we got closer to the first trail crossing, meadows got more vast and we could now see not only Savin Kuk peeking from behind the trees, but also Veliki Meded and Mali Meded mountain tops.

 The crossing had a sign denoting paths well, so we got no problem here, where to go.

 From there we made a short walk through forest to another more complicated for us crossing.
 Not that it should be hard to find the signs which you should follow.
 They were plain to see.
-But they were directing us to through the usual track by Mioc Poljana.
-And we wanted to do our loop passing by the Savin Kuk top from the other side, with Orin Katun lea and Struga pass on our first to cover, remember?
+But they were directing us to go through the usual track by Mioc Poljana.
+And we wanted to do our loop passing by the Savin Kuk top from the other side, with Orin Katun lea and Struga Pass on our way first to cover, remember?

 Actually, there was nothing about Savin Kuk peak on the sign pointing to the path we wanted to choose.

 But hey, we thought to ourselves that our map can’t be that dumb to lead us through some impassable sections, like vertical rock walls, right?
 So maybe the marking is wrong?
 Or maybe there’s an unofficial path of some sort, but not too harsh?